{/*

 The display aimed to “tell an enchanting story of Monsieur Dior’s dream journey from Paris to Saks’ hometown of New York City, featuring quintessential scenes and iconic landmarks from both cities, along with playful elements inspired by the Dior’s Carousel of Dreams at Saks theme,” according to Delphine Arnault, chairman and CEO of Christian Dior Couture.

-As a magnificnet light show lit up the streets of New York, the store-bound event encouraged viewers to not only enjoy the show, but navigate their way into the store afterwards to purchase holiday themed products from the Dior X Saks partnership.
+As a magnificent light show lit up the streets of New York, the store-bound event encouraged viewers to not only enjoy the show but navigate their way into the store afterward to purchase holiday-themed products from the Dior X Saks partnership.

-A powerful personalisation strategy is the key ingredient in creating any successful marketing campaign during the holiday season.
+A powerful personalization strategy is key to creating any successful marketing campaign during the holiday season.

-As brands battle it out to win consumer attention, customisation goes a long way when it comes to product design and promotion.
+As brands compete to win consumer attention, customization is crucial in product design and promotion.

-The key here is to learn as much as you can about your consumers and use that information to inspire a string of personalised targeting.
-This could include customised offers and discounts, original product designs based on preferences and even clever social content.
+The key here is to learn as much as possible about your consumers and use that information to inspire a string of personalized targeting.
+This could include customized offers and discounts, original product designs based on preferences, and clever social content.

 Take Spotify, for instance.
-Their personalised seasonal ‘Wrapped’ playlists have become an annual tradition consumers look forward to.
-Leveraging personalised platform data, the music app is able to curate original playlists of each user’s favourite songs and artists over the year.
+Their personalized seasonal ‘Wrapped’ playlists have become an annual tradition consumers look forward to.
+Leveraging personalized platform data, the music app can curate original playlists of each user’s favorite songs and artists over the year.

 (Image Source: Spotify)

-Not only does this show the customer that Spotify is very much connected to their tastes and preferences, but it also keeps them engaged with the app for another year as they await their next annual ‘Wrapped’ gift.
+This shows the customer that Spotify is very much connected to their tastes and preferences and keeps them engaged with the app for another year as they await their next annual ‘Wrapped’ gift.

 Once your campaign is live, the work doesn't stop there.
 Once your promotions have gained some traction, it’s time to delve deeper into your campaign analytics.

-If you set up goals at the beginning of the campaign, it’s now time to measure your success.
-From social listening to in-store conversions, gathering as much data as possible surrounding your campaign is the key to creating an even better one next year.
+If you set goals at the beginning of the campaign, it’s time to measure your success.
+Gathering as much data as possible about your campaign, from social listening to in-store conversions, is the key to creating an even better one next year.

 Are You Ready For The Holiday Season?